A post for both Konamon no Hi “Flour Day” and Pancake Tuesday! It includes a recipe for pancakes with a Japanese twist.

 Serve on a plate along with the recommended toppings and garnish with honey or maple syrup.Fused by Fiona Uyema

 Saitama Pancake Restaurants

-If you are out and about on Pancake Tuesday, February 26th 2021, and making them at home is not an option, or you’d just fancy treating yourself to some, there are some really great pancake houses around.
+If you are out and about on Pancake Tuesday, February 21st 2023, and / or making them at home is not an option, or you’d just fancy treating yourself to some, there are some really great pancake houses around.
 In Saitama we have a great choice.
-The majority of the family restaurant chains – such as Gusto, Denny’s etc – have pancakes on their menu.
-And a surprising amount of restaurants usually have a choice of at least a dessert pancake.
+For example, the majority of the family restaurant chains – such as Gusto, Denny’s etc – have pancakes on their menu.
+Moreover, a surprising amount of restaurants usually have a choice of at least a dessert pancake.
 We also have a selection of cafes / restaurants whose specialty is pancakes:

 FUJIMI: JS Pancake, Lalaport

 I am listing JS Pancake first because for me there is an added bonus to the pancakes here: you can get a really decent lasagna – a rarity in Saitama – with your pancakes!
 They have a nice children’s menu too

 |J.S Pancake, Lalaport Fujimi|